elishevaelbaz/algo-practice/18-Data Structures Introduction/README.md

 Some are very specialised, others are more generally used (like arrays)

 ### Why are they important?
-- as a developer, likely to need one of these structures
+- As a developer, will likely to need one of these structures
 - You've already worked with many of them unknowingly (DOM in JavaScript === tree)
 - Interviews!